Alivexem/CreatorPass/README.md

 ### The Obvious

 I'll like to take account for my numerous commits to this project in a short timeline.
-My laptop can barely build a NextJs server so i just push the code and let vercel build it for me then i get feedback if there's an error.
+My laptop can barely build this project's NextJs server cause of the size so i just push the code and let vercel build it for me then i get feedback if there's an error.

 **Live Demo**: [CreatorPass.vercel.app](https://CreatorPass.vercel.app/)